sebasjm/antlr/README.txt

 March 14, 2007

+* Manually-specified (...)=> force backtracking eval of that predicate. backtracking=true mode does not however.
+Added unit test.

+March 14, 2007

 * Fixed bug in lexer where ~T didn't compute the set from rule T.

 * Added -Xnoinlinedfa make all DFA with tables; no inline prediction with IFs